aces/Loris/modules/imaging_uploader/README.md

 - The `Number of MincCreated` column links to the MRI Violated scans module if violated scans (i.e. scans that violate the MRI protocol as defined by the study) are present
-- If `ImagingUploaderAutoLaunch` configuration is enabled, the Server Porcess Manager under the Admin menu can be consulted for insertion progress (exit codes, error files, etc...).
+- If `ImagingUploaderAutoLaunch` configuration is enabled, the Server Process Manager under the Admin menu can be consulted for scans insertion progress (exit codes, error files, etc...).